edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

 title: Image Optimization
 ---

-{{ PRODUCT }} Image Optimization dynamically transforms your images to tailor them to your site's:
+{{ PRODUCT }} can dynamically transforms your images to tailor them to your site's:

 -   Design.
 You can apply multiple transformations (e.g., resize, blur, crop, and rotate) to a single source image according to how it should be displayed within your site's design.
 -   Experience.
 For example, if your site has a paywall, you can effortlessly apply a blur effect to requests for images once a site visitor has met or exceeded their allotment of free access.